Jackson Automobile Company: Racing

 Jackson did well in racing and won the Wheeler-Schebler Trophy Race which was held at the Indianapolis Motor Speedway before the first Indianapolis 500.
 The first race held in 1909 was originally scheduled for 300 miles but was ended at 235 miles because of the deteriorating track conditions.
 Out of 19 starters only five remained at the end of 200 miles and when the race was stopped, Jackson had a lead of more than two miles ahead of its nearest competitor.
 In 1910 the Wheeler-Schebler Trophy Race was again held at the Indianapolis Motor Speedway.
 The winner was a specially designed six cylinder car built exclusively for racing and the Jackson stock model finishing second.

 The first Indianapolis 500 was held in 1911 and 46 cars entered.
 25 of which had larger end engines than the Jackson entry.
 The four cylinder 559 cubic inch engine Jackson came in 10th overall beating out 16 cars with larger engines.
-The Jackson had a top speed of 75 miles an hour who was able to run continuously at this speed stopping only for tires and gas.
+The Jackson had a top speed of 75 miles an hour and was able to run continuously at this speed stopping only for tires and gas.